 Assessment Type Weighting LO Assessment (%) (No.) Continuous Assessment (Tutor's Report) 100% Instrumental Ensembles (including conductors): 1-6 Students will be required to perform in public concerts as required.
 There will be an emphasis on the development of Professionalism and Artistry with particular emphasis on the following: Professionalism: Attendance, punctuality and commitment Artistry: Development of instrumental skills and stylistic awareness within an ensemble context Communication and teamwork skills in a group context Leadership skills Responsiveness to conductor/director and peers Vocal Ensembles 1-7 Students will be required to perform in staged productions as appropriate.
-There will be an emphasis on the development of Professionalism and Artistry with particular emphasis on the following: Professionalism: Attendance, punctuality and commitment Artistry: Development in vocal/operatic/repetiteur skills and stylistic awareness Characterisation Communication and teamwork skills in a group context Leadership skills Ability to take direction from conductors/directors Module Specific Assessment Arrangements (if applicable) I 1 their instrument/voice within the ensembl (d) Derogation ons from General Assessment Regulations n/a performance exam of repertoire covered for their instrument/voice within the ensemble (e) Module A Assessment Thresholds 3L (50%) for module (f) Special R epeat Assessment Arrangements Students will be reassessed through a performance exam of repertoire covered for their instrument/voice within the ensemble within the academic year.
+There will be an emphasis on the development of Professionalism and Artistry with particular emphasis on the following: Professionalism: Attendance, punctuality and commitment Artistry: Development in vocal/operatic/repetiteur skills and stylistic awareness Characterisation Communication and teamwork skills in a group context Leadership skills Ability to take direction from conductors/directors Module Specific Assessment Arrangements (if applicable) I 1

+(d) Derogations from General Assessment Regulations n/a (e) Module Assessment Thresholds 3L (50%) for module (f) Special Repeat Assessment Arrangements Students will be reassessed through a performance exam of repertoire covered for their instrument/voice within the ensemble within the academic year.